C1XTZ/csp-logs/docs/intro.md

 An archive of CSP changelogs for versions that were publicly available via [acstuff.club/patch](https://acstuff.club/patch/) or on [x4fab's Patreon](https://www.patreon.com/x4fab) at some point.
 Internal development builds sent to users for testing purposes are not listed.

-# Version ID List

-Quick lookup table for version build IDs.
-Preview versions are grouped with the latest public release available at the time.

 <VersionTable />